ReitardXd/ReitardXd/README.md

 ---
 ## About
-3rd year CS student at SRMIST with a focus on systems programming, security, and anything that runs close to the metal.
-I like to build things from scratch — not because frameworks don't exist, but because I want to know exactly what's happening underneath, and because it's genuinely cool to see how stuff works.
+CS student focused on systems programming, security, and low-level software development.
+I enjoy building things from the ground up — not because modern frameworks don’t exist, but because understanding exactly what’s happening under the hood is genuinely satisfying.

-Currently interested in low-level C and C++, OS internals, network security, physics simulation, and aerospace systems.
-Long term goal is to work on something where being wrong has real consequences — the aerospace industry.
+Currently exploring performance-critical code, operating systems, and secure system design.
+Long-term, I’m drawn to building reliable software for high-stakes environments.

-Outside of programming: I read a lot — philosophy, college-level physics, theology, poetry.
-Also into lifting, video games when the mood hits, and films (no slop, trust me).
+Outside of coding, I enjoy reading, staying active, and diving into thoughtful media when time allows.

 ---